tamarajqawasmeh/text-processing-using-spark-dataframe/text_processing.md

 only showing top 50 rows
 ```

-Since we're looking for the top words from positive and negative reviews, creating two separate tables will be the best way to find unique words.
+Since we're looking for the most used words from positive and negative reviews, creating two separate tables will be the best way to find unique words.
 Having labeled all positive reviews 1 and all negative reviews as 0, we can create a filter with a condition to pull rows from rows labeled as such.

 ```python
 pos=dfwords_exploded.filter(dfwords_exploded['label'] >= 1)